 Leafy greens

-Leafy green vegetables, like collard greens and spinach, are rich in nitrates which the body converts to nitric oxide – a compound that, as mentioned, dilates blood vessels and allows blood to flow more easily.
+Leafy green vegetables, like collard greens and spinach, are rich in nitrates that the body converts to nitric oxide – a compound that dilates blood vessels and allows blood to flow more easily.

-In this study, those who consumed high-nitrate spinach (845mg) every day for a week saw significant improvements in blood pressure and blood flow compared to a placebo group.
+In this study, healthy adults who consumed high-nitrate spinach (845mg) daily for a week saw significant improvements in blood pressure and blood flow compared to a placebo group.

-Research has also revealed that people who follow a traditional Japanese diet high in nitrate-rich vegetables like spinach, often have lower blood pressure than those who eat diets without many vegetables.
+Research has also revealed that people who follow a traditional Japanese diet high in nitrate-rich vegetables like spinach often have lower blood pressure than those who eat diets with fewer vegetables.

 There are plenty of delicious ways to add more leafy greens to your diet – such as in salads, soups, and pasta dishes.
 You can find more ideas in this list of different ways to eat leafy greens from Taste of Home.